How to Release Stuck Energy, Thoughts & Emotions and Attract Your Masculine Man

 And it’s a skill that has simply been forgotten.
 Because we didn’t need it anymore.

-Because we started to build walls and start fires to protect us from predators and cold winds.
+Because we started to build walls and start fires to protect ourselves from predators and cold winds.
 Because we invented electricity, medicine, and the infrastructures that would support us in our needs.
-Because we created the internet, social media and devices to tell us everything we need to know.
+Because we created the internet, social media, and devices to tell us everything we need to know.